ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 </style>
 ```

 By including the `errors` store, we can display errors where appropriate, and through `constraints` we'll get browser validation even without JavaScript enabled.

 The `aria-invalid` attribute is used to [automatically focus](/concepts/error-handling#errorselector) on the first error field.
-And finally, we added a [status message](/concepts/messages) above the form to show if it was posted successfully.
+And finally, we included the [status message](/concepts/messages) above the form to show if it was posted successfully.

 We now have a fully working form, with convenient handling of data and validation both on the client and server!

-There are no hidden DOM manipulations or other secrets; it's just HTML attributes and Svelte stores, so it works with server-side rendering.
+There are no hidden DOM manipulations or other secrets; it's just HTML attributes and Svelte stores, which means it works perfectly with server-side rendering.
 No JavaScript is required for the basics.

 ### Adding progressive enhancement

-As a last step, let's add progressive enhancement, so users with JavaScript enabled will have a nicer experience.
-It's also required for enabling [client-side validation](/concepts/client-validation) and [events](/concepts/events), and of course to avoid reloading the page when the form is posted.
+As a last step, let's add progressive enhancement, so JavaScript users will have a nicer experience.
+We also need it for enabling [client-side validation](/concepts/client-validation) and [events](/concepts/events), and of course to avoid reloading the page when the form is posted.

 This is simply done with `enhance`, returned from `superForm`: